History of Punjab: Mughal Empire

 In 1526, Babur, a descendant of Timur and Genghis Khan from the Fergana Valley was ousted from his ancestral domain in Central Asia.
 Bābur turned to India and crossed the Khyber Pass.
 He was able to secure control of Punjab, and in 1526 he decisively defeated the forces of the Delhi sultan Ibrāhīm Lodī at the First Battle of Panipat.
 The next year, he defeated the Rajput confederacy under Rana Sanga of Mewar, and in 1529 defeated the remnants of the Delhi sultanates.
 At his death in 1530 the Mughal Empire encompassed almost all of Northern India.

 Bābur's son Humāyūn (reigned 1530–40 and 1555–56) had lost territory to Sher Shah Suri, launched campaigns against the Gakkhars, about whom he suspected of being friendly with the Mughals.
 During this period, Sher Shah constructed the Rohtas Fort near Jhelum.
 Following the death of Sher Shah, in 1556, the Mughal forces under Humayun defeated Sikandar at the Battle of Panipat in 1556 and re-established the Mughal Empire across the Punjab and northern India.
 In 1580 the Punjab was divided into two provinces, Subah of Lahore and Subah of Multan.
 From 1586 to 1598, Lahore remained capital of the Mughal Empire.

-Over the next twenty four year, the Mughals gradually consolidated power in the Punjab.
+Over the next twenty-four years, the Mughals gradually consolidated power in the Punjab.
 Campaigns followed to subdue local Zamindars and the Hill forts.
 The Gakkhars were co-opted and assimilated into the Mughal polity under Kamal Khan, son of Rai Sarang.
 Akbar (reigned 1556–1605) defeated Hemu at the Second Battle of Panipat (1556) and re-established Mughal rule.
 Akbar's son Jahangir had furthered the size of the Mughal Empire through conquest, yet left much of the state bankrupt as a result.
 He was later buried in Lahore.
 Jahangir's son Shah Jahan (reigned 1628–1658) was known for his monuments, including the Taj Mahal.
 He was born in Lahore.
 Saadullah Khan, born into the Thaheem tribe in Punjab from Chiniot remained Grand vizier (or Prime Minister) of the Mughal empire in the period 1645 to 1656.
 Shah Jahan's son Aurangzeb was deeply religious and undertook extensive campaign in Deccan.
 He built famous Badshahi Mosque in Lahore.
 Aurangzeb had instilled heavy taxes on Hindus and Sikhs that had later led to an economic depression.

 During the reign of Muḥammad Shah (1719–48), the empire began to decline, accelerated by warfare and rivalries, and.
 After the death of Muḥammad Shah in 1748, the Marathas attacked and ruled almost all of northern India.
 Mughal rule was reduced to only a small area around Delhi, which passed under Maratha (1785) and the British (1803) control.
 The last Mughal, Bahādur Shah II (reigned 1837–57), was exiled to Burma by the British.
 Muslims from Punjab who rose to nobility during the Mughal Era include Wazir Khan, Adina Beg Arain, and Shahbaz Khan Kamboh.